 - You must wear a lab coat and keep it buttoned up.
 Footwear must completely cover the foot and the heel. - Always wear safety glasses or prescription glasses when working in the lab.
 Do not wear contact lenses. - Do not eat or drink in the lab.
 Chewing gums are not allowed. - Work only in the designated area.
-Keep your work area and the common work areas tidy. - Unauthorized experiments are not allowed.
-Modification of the experiments is not allowed. - Do not pipette with your mouth.
+Keep your work area and the common work areas tidy. - No unauthorized experiments are allowed.
+No modification of the experiments is allowed. - Do not pipette with your mouth.
 Always use a pipette filler bulb. - Clean up spills and broken glassware immediately from both the bench and the floor. - All waste must be properly discarded to prevent contamination or injury.
 Water solutions are eligible for sink disposal.
 Organic waste must be disposed of in the marked capped container.